bparanj/crystal/computer/electronics/components/zener-diode.md

 9. Low-power applications:
    - They're useful in low-power circuits where more complex regulators might be overkill.

-Zener diodes fill a crucial role in circuit design, offering simple solutions to voltage regulation and protection problems that would otherwise require more complex and potentially less reliable circuits.
+Zener diodes offer simple solutions to voltage regulation and protection problems that would otherwise require more complex and less reliable circuits.

 Forward bias refers to a specific operating condition of a semiconductor device, particularly diodes and transistors.
 Here's an explanation of forward bias: